masichaivy/alx-system_engineering-devops/0x02-shell_redirections/README.md

 - 0-hello_world displays a script that prints "Hello World"
 - 1-confused_smiley displays a confused smiley script
 - 2-hellofile displays a script that displays a file
+- 3-twofiles displays a script that displays content of a file